Network Access Control

 Authentication (for example, token verification) is still always enforced, and all traffic is transmitted over HTTPS

-What IP format is supported?
+What IP address format is supported?

 Both individual IP addresses (e.g., 203.0.113.10) and CIDR notation (e.g., 198.51.100.0/24) are supported.